How is it different from “just “ thinking?

 What is the magic of what can happen in a Thinking Session?

+For me, the feeling of “magic” occurs as a thinker discovers their own answers, as they see opportunities, as the impossible suddenly appears possible.
 I’ve seen someone’s eyes light up when they realise they know what needs to be done, when they understand what they’ve been feeling and what they want to do about it.

 I’ve seen a thinker becoming energised as they look forward to taking the next step.